dmpop/sonnenhut/README.rst

 The app provides the following information:

 -  Geographical coordinates and time zone of the specified city
--  Random Unsplash photo of the specified city
+-  Random Unsplash photo taken in the specified city
 -  Golden hour start and duration
 -  Weather forecast
 -  Current temperature, wind speed, and precipitation probability